Health & Safety

 Health Prior to Camp

-Please only bring your camper if he or she is in good health.
-If your camper is sick prior to camp or on the day of check-in, please contact camp at (715)967-2126 for information about late check-in.
+Please only bring your camper if they are in good health.
+If your camper is sick prior to camp or on the day of check-in, please contact camp for information about late check-in.

-We are always very conscientious regarding incoming weather patterns for the area.
+We are conscientious regarding incoming weather patterns for the area.
 In bad weather situations, we take campers to a safe, secure spot which includes both of our wash houses.